 Our staff is well-trained to handle emergencies and you are in good hands during your trek up Mount Kilimanjaro.

 The guides themselves have climbed the mountain so many times that they are adept at recognising the point at which somebody is clearly not going to summit.
 But they find it hard to answer the direct question “Do you think I can get to the top?”.
 Politeness dictates that they must answer “yes” so try to couch your question in a less confrontational (yes or no) format.
 It seems strange to us but East Africans rarely speak to each other in this way and they find our Western directness a little alarming.

 Over the years, however, we have trained our top guides to be less afraid of telling people if the summit is clearly beyond someone's ability.
-Kamanda and Lipman, in particular, are company representatives that speak good English.
+Kamanda and Lipman, in particular, are company representatives who speak good English.